 [Your Name]

-If you’re writing a resignation letter for the first time or need a refresher, here are six steps to help you write yours successfully:
+Writing a resignation letter for the first time or just need a refresher?
+Here are seven tips to help you write a notice of resignation that creates a smooth exit from your current job:

-When writing your notice letter, always include your contact information in case your employer needs to reach you about urgent work matters.
-Follow the correct resignation letter format by adding your details at the top right of your letter, like so:
+Follow the correct employment resignation letter format by adding your details at the top right of the page, like so:

 Your contact details on a resignation letter (right-aligned)